 Philly Materials Science and Engineering Day (Philly Materials Day) is a one-day hands-on event open to the general public to introduce people to the excitement of the field of materials science and engineering.
 The event is held the first Saturday in February in conjunction with the Department of Materials Science and Engineering at the University of Pennsylvania, the Franklin Institute, the Academy of Natural Sciences of Drexel University, and other partners.

 Corporate sponsors have included Boeing, Arkema, Carpenter Technologies, and GKN Powder Metallurgy.
-More information on corporate sponsorship opportunities can be found here.
+Please contact us for more information on corporate sponsorship opportunities.

 Individuals are also welcome to support Philly Materials Day here.

 High School Students

 ASM International Materials Camp is a one-week free camp sponsored by ASM International for rising high school juniors and seniors to introduce them to the excitement of materials science and engineering.
 It is a hands-on camp held in the department that combines hands-on labs, an industry visit, short lectures, and interactions with current Drexel materials students.